newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit_1.md

 icon: govt-purple.svg
 urlSlug: code23-osow-30day-permit
 summaryDescriptionMd: >-
-  You need a permit each way to transport overweight or oversized trailers, and very large nondivisible loads on public roads.
+  You need a permit to transport overweight or oversized trailers, and very large nondivisible loads on public roads.
 This includes:

   * If the truck, trailer, and load exceed 10 feet wide, 70 feet long, weigh over 80,000 pounds, or are over 13 feet 6 inches high